 During the year 2023/24, the Chief Finance Officer for the Office of the Police and Crime Commissioner and the Chief Finance Officer for Hampshire and Isle of Wight Constabulary were both employed by Hampshire County Council as part of the Shared Services Agreement until 30/09/2023 at which point the Chief Finance Officer for the Constabulary became employed by the Constabulary and additionally undertook the Chief Finance Officer role for the Office of the Police and Crime Commissioner.
-A recharge of £65,687 (£127,676 FY 2022/23) was made to the Constabulary and £30,590 (£59,218 in FY 2022/23) to the Commissioner from the County Council in respect of this, and included all employer oncosts.
+A recharge of £65,687 was made to the Constabulary and £30,590 to the Commissioner from the County Council in respect of this, and included all employer on-costs.